jazracherif/narrate-serverless/README.md

 ## Improvements

 There are several improvements for the projects:
-- For large book list, implement pagination to get list of books incrementally.
+- For large book lists, implement pagination to get list of books incrementally.
-- Additional checks for the goodreads imports, specially validating a valid file has been submitted.
+- Add Additional checks for the goodreads imports, specially checking a valid file has been submitted.
 - Only import from goodreads those books that haven't already been imported
-- Additional unittest can be added for validation the backend businessLogic and dataLayer components.
+- Add additional unittests for validating the backend businessLogic and dataLayer components.